Our customers have been hired by:

 Read more: 50+ Resume Tips and Tricks

-7. Attach an Assistant Property Resume Cover Letter
+7. Attach an Assistant Property Manager Resume Cover Letter

 Yes, you read that right.
 Cover letters help applicants make a good impression.
 Lots of recruiters still expect to see one, so a cover letter is definitely necessary.